NancyJemimah/INFO7374_AlgorithmicDigitalMarketingTeam3/Assignment 4 - Recommendation System/notebooks/00_quick_start/README.md

 | Notebook | Description |
 | --- | --- |
-| [Content-Based Filtering](Content Based Filtering - Basic Approach.ipynb) | The notebook explains how the dataset is loaded to the dataframe, data preparation, creating a recommender enginer with the cosine similarity.
+| [ContentBasedFiltering](Content Based Filtering - Basic Approach.ipynb) | This notebook explains how the dataset is loaded to the dataframe, data preparation, creating a recommender enginer with the cosine similarity.